Barentatze/sit323-2024-t1-prac7c/README.md

-# Jifeng Chen's 6.1P: Creating a Kubernetes Cluster for a containerized application
+# Jifeng Chen's 6.2C: Cloud Native Application Development Interacting with Kubernetes

-This is the Jifeng Chen's implementation of SIT323 6.1P
+This is the Jifeng Chen's implementation of SIT323 6.2C

 To utilize this demonstration, please follow the steps below: